zopefoundation/zopetoolkit/index.rst

 Introduction
 ------------

-The Zope Toolkit 1.1 release is the second feature release of the Zope Toolkit.
+The Zope Toolkit 2.0 release is the third feature release of the Zope Toolkit.
 The Zope Toolkit really is just a collection of libraries managed together by the Zope developers.
 We typically treat each library independently, so you would like to look at the CHANGES.txt in